Lithuanians: Origin and history

 The territory inhabited by the ethnic Lithuanians has shrunk over centuries; once Lithuanians made up a majority of the population not only in what is now Lithuania, but also in northwestern Belarus, in large areas of the territory of the modern Kaliningrad Oblast of Russia, and in some parts of modern Latvia and Poland.

 In 1940, Lithuania was invaded and occupied by the Soviet Union, and forced to join it as the Lithuanian SSR.
 The Germans and their allies attacked the USSR in June 1941, and from 1941 to 1944, Lithuania was occupied by Germany.
 The Germans retreated in 1944, and Lithuania fell under Soviet rule once again.
 The long-standing communities of Lithuanians in the Kaliningrad Oblast (Lithuania Minor) were almost destroyed as a result.

-The Lithuanian nation as such remained primarily in Lithuania, few villages in northeastern Poland, southern Latvia and also in the diaspora of emigrants.
-Some indigenous Lithuanians still remain in Belarus and the Kaliningrad Oblast, but their number is small compared to what they used to be.
+The Lithuanian nation as such remained primarily in Lithuania, a few villages in northeastern Poland, southern Latvia and also in the diaspora of emigrants.
+Some indigenous Lithuanians still remain in Belarus and the Kaliningrad Oblast, but their numbers are small compared to what they used to be.
 Lithuania regained its independence in 1990, and was recognized by most countries in 1991.
-It became a member of the European Union on May 1, 2004.
+It became a member of the European Union on 1 May 2004.

 Ethnic composition of Lithuania

 Among the Baltic states, Lithuania has the most homogeneous population.
 According to the census conducted in 2001, 83.45% of the population identified themselves as ethnic Lithuanians, 6.74% as Poles, 6.31% as Russians, 1.23% as Belarusians, and 2.27% as members of other ethnic groups such as Ukrainians, Jews, Germans, Tatars, Latvians, Romani, Estonians, Crimean Karaites etc.

 Poles are mostly concentrated in the Vilnius County.
 Especially large Polish communities are located in the Vilnius District Municipality and the Šalčininkai District Municipality.

 Despite being the capital, Vilnius was not the largest city by number of Lithuanians until mid-2000s.
-According to the 2011 census Vilnius had 337,000 Lithuanians while Kaunas – 316,000.
+According to the 2011 census Vilnius had 337,000 Lithuanians while Kaunas had 316,000.

 Russians, even though they are almost as numerous as Poles, are much more evenly scattered.
 The most prominent community lives in the Visaginas Municipality (52%).
 Most of them are workers who moved from Russia to work at the Ignalina Nuclear Power Plant.
 A number of ethnic Russians left Lithuania after the declaration of independence in 1990.

 In the past, the ethnic composition of Lithuania has varied dramatically.
 The most prominent change was the extermination of the Jewish population during the Holocaust.
 Before World War II, about 7.5% of the population was Jewish; they were concentrated in cities and towns and had a significant influence on crafts and business.
 They were called Litvaks and had a strong culture.
 The population of Vilnius, which was sometimes nicknamed the northern Jerusalem, was about 30% Jewish.
 Almost all its Jews were killed during the Holocaust in Nazi-occupied Lithuania, some 75,000 alone between the years 1941 – 1942, while others later immigrated to the United States and Israel.
 Now there are about 3,200 Jews living in Lithuania.